 Living Twice as Long

 In the podcast, Andy says he’d rather live twice as long.
-One of the main reasons for that decision was that he was concerned that the money might make him less likely to continue his calling as a writer and speaker who changes lives for the better.
+One of the main reasons was that he was concerned that extreme amounts of money might make him less likely to continue his calling as a writer and speaker who changes lives for the better.

 His point was that he produces more and better work when he’s under the pressure of needing to feed his family.
-He’s a happier, more productive human being, and he changes more lives when he’s under pressure to produce.
+He’s a happier, more productive human being, and he changes more lives when he’s under pressure to produce life changing content.

 Two Friends and Money